Rachel Busman, PsyD recently published a Huffington Post article called Caught Your Kid Sexting, Now What?

 I take issue with just a few things in Busman’s article

-- Tweens and teens no longer use Facebook.
-Seriously.
-If we’re going to talk about being educated about your child’s actual digital life, trust me – Facebook isn’t included in their repertoire of potential cootie-inducing-platforms.
-Put a closer eye to: Twitter, Instagram, SnapChat, and Ask.fm
+- While some tweens and teens use Facebook (for reasons I can’t explain, kids in rural areas tend to use Facebook more than kids living in urban or suburban areas).
+If we’re going to talk about being educated about your child’s actual digital life, put a closer eye to: Twitter, Instagram, SnapChat, and Ask.fm

 - Sexting is a felony.
 If your child takes a sexually suggestive photo of him/herself and sends it to someone else, even another child – your child may very likely be charged with a F-E-L-O-N-Y. And it’s happening every single day.
 Sexting is unlike alcohol use, breaking curfew, or other relatively minor youthful transgressions.
 Your child’s future is at risk, quite literally, at the hands of the device he is carrying in his back pocket.